 While Lodge is famous for their seasoned cast iron they also make enameled cast iron.
 A 6 quart is an ideal size for most people.
 Any bigger can really be too weighty to lift out of the oven.
-However the pot is equally at home on the stove top.
-Unlike standard cast iron, enameled cast iron is great for boiling water and making tomato based dishes.
-I have to say at the time of writing Lodge outsource manufacturing overseas however the pans and extremely poplar.
+However, the pot is equally at home on the stove top.
+Unlike standard cast iron, enameled cast iron is great for boiling water and making tomato-based dishes.
+I have to say at the time of writing Lodge outsource manufacturing overseas however the pans and extremely popular.
 See the wide range of colours available on Amazon.

 Cast iron vs enameled cast iron our final thoughts

 Cast iron and enameled cast iron cookware is both durable and long-lasting.
 You can use either on most surfaces.
 They cook evenly and maintain a stable temperature.
 Because they can be used on high heat, either type of pan is great for searing meat.